millioner/ExtJsFunTip/README.md

         }
     ]

 So, `id` is a field name that contains an error and `msg` is an error message.

-There is no `id` the last array item, it is okay - just general error message with no connection to some field.
+There is no `id` in the last array item, it is okay - just general error message with no connection to some field.